altiore/form/README.md

 ## Why?

+Let's face it, forms are really verbose in React.
-To simplify and speed up work with forms.
-If you are tired of the terribly slow forms of React and tired to write the same things again and again
+This package will help you to simplify and speed up work with forms

+1. Validation and error messages
+2. Handling form submission

 ## Installation: